Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

 Your Obligations Under a Deferred Prosecution Agreement

-With deferred prosecution, the defendant agrees to live by a certain set of rules or terms during a time period that the judge specifies.
+In a deferred prosecution, the defendant agrees to adhere to a specific set of conditions outlined by the court over a Agencies like the Serious Fraud Office may oversee the compliance of these agreements, especially in cases involving economic crimes.
 If the person fulfills these requirements without incident, the case is dismissed.

 Deferred prosecution may be especially beneficial for younger defendants.
 For example, an underage minor who was arrested for drunk driving might agree to the following terms: